Kansetsu/vue-template/README.md

 # vue-template
-Template for a vue.js project with all the features configured.
+Template for a vue.js project with all features configured.